 Size does matter and getting around this compact city on foot is easy.
 Wedged between a splendid harbour and steep forested hills, eye-catching Victorian timber homes are a bonus for walkers.
 You can climb Mt Victoria or catch the Wellington Cable Car for some magnificent views.

 Museum of New Zealand Te Papa Tongarewa

-The national museum is a great starting point for first time visitors to NZ to get a handle on the country before the full Aotearoa experience.
+The Museum of New Zealand Te Papa Tongarewa is a great starting point for first-time visitors to NZ to get a handle on the country before the full Aotearoa experience.
 Immersive galleries tell the Maori story and some of the short-term exhibitions feature dazzling collaborations with Weta Studios.

 Opened in 2014 to commemorate the WW1 centenary the extremely moving Gallipoli: The scale of our war immerses you in eight stories of the ANZAC Gallipoli Campaign with models 2.4 human size.
 Weta Workshop took 24,000 hours to create the models alone.

-Look up at Wellington Airport for Gandalf, eagles, Golum and more.
+Look up at Wellington Airport for Gandalf, eagles, Gollum and more.
 Outside QT Museum Art Hotel on Cable Street, there’s Chris Parkin single-handedly pulling the hotel across the street.

 Look down for bas-relief sewer/manhole cast iron covers throughout the city with Maori waves.

 With all that walking you really need a little bit of luxury at the end of the day.
 The QT Museum Wellington location can’t be beaten: Harbourside across from Te Papa, the Sunday Harbourside Market and a stroll to Oriental Bay – Welly’s manmade CBD beach.